-Expansion Demand Replacement Demand Total Requirement the number of people required to replace the number of people required as made up of expansion demand a result of economic growth or workers leaving the labour market (i.e. and replacement demand to show retirement, move away, or change jobs). the total number of people required.
+Expansion Demand Replacement Demand Total Requirement the number of people required as the number of people required to replace made up of expansion demand a result of economic growth or workers leaving the labour market (i.e. and replacement demand to show retirement, move away, or change jobs). the total number of people required. contraction.